mendix/docs/content/refguide/published-rest-service.md

 ### 2.2 Example Location

 The example location shows the URL on which the service can be reached.
-This is an example :
+This is an example:

 ![](attachments/published-rest-service/example-location-url.png)